noawe-boi/NoahsObsidianSync/Lion Activity.md

 - Indian villages

 2. What role does the technology in Saloons search for his family, as hinted in the trailer
-- He uses a computer to find every possible train station and google earth
+- He uses a computer to find every possible train station and Google Earth

--
+3. how does the trailer identify